fdeblasio/pokeemerald-expansion/notes.md

     - Tornadus-T
     - Yveltal
 - Update trainer teams for more variety with new Pokemon once Gym Leaders are done
-- Remove Lileep, Treecko, Mudkip, Torchic lines from Trainers
-    - Most will be removed when Gyms are redone
+    - If a rematch has a Pokemon in the hack, use it
-    - Jackson's Treecko is the only one not in a Gym
+- Remove Jackson's Treecko

 ## To Do (common):
 ### Champions